 The people of Karadagolla believe it to be yet another underground cave attributed to King Ravana.
 King Ravana is believed to be ruling the island during the epoch of Ramayana (about 7000 years back).
 The King had built a sophisticated underground tunnel network crisscrossing the whole island, enabling easy and secure access to important places in the country, in case of an emergency.
 But this tunnel network is not included in any Sri Lanka Ramayana tour package due to the risk factors.

 One needs to go down about 400 meters using a rope in order to reach the cave.
 Several people in the area have managed to enter the cave so far.
 But, since it can be dangerous, no one has tried to go to the deep end of the cave.
 People of the area believe this cave to be one of the great achievements of the ancient Sinhalese engineers.
 Villages opine that it is a valuable archaeological wealth of the country.

 Ravana cave of Karadagolla is known to the people of the area since 1989.
 Recently another cave believes to be originated during the reign of King Ravana was discovered at a construction site in Ella.
-Several ancient literary works are also justifying the existence of secret underground tunnel network of King Ravana.
-But no systematic studies or researches were carried out in this regards so far.
+Several ancient literary works also justify the existence of a secret underground tunnel network of King Ravana.
+But no systematic studies or research were carried out in this regard so far.

-If you would like to visit Seetha Amman kovil and other important historical sites related to Ramayana we recommend you Sri Lanka Ramayana tour.
+If you would like to visit Sita Amman Kovil and other important historical sites related to Ramayana we recommend you Sri Lanka Ramayana tour.